mahmoodlab/mamba/README.md

 * `--seed_data`: Random seed for data splits
 * `--encoder`: Feature extractor.
 Must match the extractor used in the previous step
 * `--task`: Classification (clf) or survival (surv)
-* `--decoder_enc`: If specified, Add one-layer MLP encoder on top of the features for further encoding (Useful for learning more discriminative features at the risk of overfitting due to increased number of parameters)
+* `--decoder_enc`: If specified, Add shallow MLP encoder on top of the features for further encoding (Useful for learning more discriminative features at the risk of overfitting due to increased number of parameters)

 ### Testing
 The trained models can be used to perform inference on a new sample